ISHA Honors and Awards

 ISHA Fellowship Awards recognize individuals who have provided outstanding service within the profession and the state of Illinois.
 A nominee must have been active in the profession and ISHA for at least five years.
 Fellows may be nominated by any ISHA member in good standing.

-Exemplary School Award
+Exemplary Practice Award

-The Exemplary School Award is awarded:
+The Exemplary Practice Award is awarded:

 Award For Distinguished Contributions -- Special Honors